Adapting Large Language Models for Character-based Augmentative and Alternative Communication: Conclusions

 \section{Conclusions}

-In this work, we investigated how we can best leverage large transformer language models to aid non-speaking individuals using Augmentative and Alternative Communication (AAC) devices.
-In particular, we focused our efforts on models that generate the character predictions needed by interfaces where users write one letter-at-a-time.
-We presented an algorithm for obtaining character probabilities from models that operate on a subword level, and explored the trade-offs compared to using a byte-level LLM or adding a classification layer on top of a subword LLM.
-We detail how we classified sentences in large corpora of web and movies subtitles text based on how similar sentences were to written and spoken style communications.
+We investigated how to leverage large transformer language models to aid non-speaking individuals using Augmentative and Alternative Communication (AAC) devices.
+In particular, we focused on how to generate the character predictions needed by interfaces where users write one letter-at-a-time.
+We presented an algorithm for obtaining character probabilities from LLMs using subword tokenization, and compared our algorithm to using a byte-level LLM or adding a classification layer on top of a subword LLM.
+We detail how we classified sentences in large corpora of web and movies subtitles text based on how similar sentences were to written and spoken communications.
 We investigated a multi-step fine-tuning process using our scored sentences as well as our smaller in-domain corpora to adapt LLMs to our target domain.

 We found that we were able to produce the lowest per-character perplexities using our search algorithm with the subword opt-350m model.
 We found that our domain adaptation curriculum was effective at improving the model performance for simple, conversational text, but did not improve performance for more complex prepared presentations from a single AAC user.
-Though it offered the best perplexity, our subword to character algorithm took over five times longer to produce inferences than the native byte-level model ByGPT5.
+Though it offered the best perplexity, our subword to character algorithm took almost seven times longer to produce character predictions than a native byte-level LLM.

+To aid future research, we have made our unique datasets and models available.\footnote{\url{https://osf.io/ajm7t/}} This includes the model for classifying sentences as written or spoken, scored C4 and Subtitle sentences, n-gram models trained on the classified sentences, fine-tuned opt-350m model, fine-tuned ByGPT5 model, and letter classification model.